DarkFlippers/unleashed-firmware/ReadMe.md

 * Universal remote for Projectors, Fans, A/Cs and Audio(soundbars, etc.)
 * BadUSB keyboard layouts
 * Customizable Flipper name
+* SubGHz -> Press OK in frequency analyzer to use detected frequency in Read modes
 * Other small fixes and changes throughout
+* See other changes in changelog and in readme below

-See changelog in releases for latest updates!
+Also check changelog in releases for latest updates!

 ### Current modified and new SubGHz protocols list:
 - HCS101